 Implied consent is inferred based on the action a contact has taken.
 For example, implied consent is satisfied when someone purchases a product/service or makes a donation.
-Implied consent can also assumed when a contact makes a direct inquiry about a product or service.
+Implied consent can also be assumed when a contact makes a direct inquiry about a product or service.
 In both cases implied consent is only valid for two years after the last transaction or inquiry.

-To gain Express consent you must explicitly ask for the contact’s permission to communicate with them in the future.
-Once you have gained express consent it is good forever, or until that contact opts out.
+To gain Express consent, you must explicitly ask for the contact’s permission to communicate with them in the future.
+Once you have gained express consent, it is good forever, or until that contact opts out.

 What Satisfies Express Consent?

-As a marketer you need to be aware that CASL legislation changes the way you will be able to collect email addresses- both online and offline.
+As a marketer, you need to be aware that CASL legislation changes the way you will be able to collect email addresses- both online and offline.